 January 15, 2016

-“This isn’t a victory lap or anything,” James Murphy wrote in a statement, defending the decision to re-form LCD after staging a near-mythical sendoff five years earlier.
-With a new album and world tour now in the pipeline, John Doran takes this opportunity to survey the band’s prolific back catalogue.
+“This isn’t a victory lap or anything,” James Murphy wrote in a statement, defending the decision to re-form LCD after staging a near-mythical sendoff.
+John Doran surveys the band’s prolific back catalogue.

 Words: John Doran

 It’s a fool’s errand trying to define the greatest act of any given decade but I’m going to foolishly declare LCD Soundsystem the quintessential noughties dance band regardless.

 Formed in 2001, LCD were essentially the post punk and house influenced brainchild of sound engineer, DJ and multi-instrumentalist James Murphy.

 The New Jerseyite had already spent the ’90s languishing in also ran punk bands Pony and Speedkings but had a road to Damascus experience in 2000 thanks to ecstasy and techno, which revolutionised how he looked at music.